For Patients & Caregivers

 For Healthcare Professionals

-- Plasma cell gingivitis (PCG) and stomatitis were shown to be associated with the use of oral cinnamon products including toothpaste and chewing gum (13) (15) (16) (27).
+- Plasma cell gingivitis (PCG) and stomatitis: Following use of oral cinnamon products including toothpaste and chewing gum (13) (15) (16) (27) (34)

-- Cinnamon inhibits cytochrome P450 2C9 and 3A4 (31), 2A6 (43), 2D (44), and may interfere with the actions of drugs metabolized by these enzyme (31).
+- Cytochrome P450 substrates: Cinnamon inhibits cytochrome P450 2C9 and 3A4 (31), 2A6 (43), 2D (44), and may interfere with the actions of drugs metabolized by these enzyme (31).

 - Statins: When taken along with statins, cinnamon has been reported to cause hepatitis (35).